 A significant number of countries worldwide are expected to sign Inter-governmental Agreements (IGAs) relating to FATCA compliance with the United States government.
 These IGAs will result in the FATCA legislation becoming part of these countries' local laws.
-(Please refer to glossary for IGA definition)
+(Please refer to the glossary for the definition of IGA)